inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 Working on the canvas, you may rotate or resize the tiling, from the LPE dialog you may change the number of rows and columns.

 Do your best to entirely cover each shape to be filled, without having too many unuseful repetitions of patterns.
-Be more careful than me, don't put too small a tiling on the bottom of the dress, a little  something  is missing ther....

 This is what was chosen (this is layer "Clothline preparing pattern fill" in the cloth_line.svg file )